SEPA Direct Debit payments

 ZAR | 70 ZAR | 300 ZAR |

 Unlike credit card disputes, SEPA Direct Debit disputes are final and there is no process for appeal.
 If a customer successfully disputes a payment, you must contact them if you want to resolve the situation.
-If you’re able to come to an arrangement and your customer is willing to return the funds to you, they must make a new payment.
+If you come to an arrangement and your customer is willing to return the funds to you, they must make a new payment.

 In general, each dispute includes the reason for its creation, but this varies from country to country.
-For example, disputed payments in Germany do not provide additional information for privacy reasons.
+For example, disputed payments in Germany don’t provide additional information for privacy reasons.

 If a payment is disputed, and that payment is associated with a multi-use mandate, that mandate could be deactivated.
 Make sure to check the status of such mandates after a dispute.
 You have to re-collect mandate acceptance from your customers if their previous mandate is deactivated.